omkarkulkarni2704/CredSure/README.md

 # 💳 CredSure – Smart Loan Origination Platform

-### **A fintech web platform to analyze loan eligibility, recommend suitable banks, estimate EMI, and manage the end-to-end loan approval workflow.**

-CredSure helps users apply for different types of loans by analyzing their personal, employment, and financial information.
-The platform calculates a risk score, determines loan approval status, recommends the best bank offer, and allows users to upload documents and track their application progress.
+### **CredSure helps users apply for different types of loans by analyzing their personal, employment, and financial information.
+The platform calculates a risk score, determines loan approval status, recommends the best bank offer, and allows users to upload documents and track their application progress.**

 ---